cloudquery/docs/docs/developers/tutorials/creating-new-provider.md

 Configure is called once before starting an operation such as `fetch`.
 This is usually the place where you need to parse the user `configuration` and initialize the API Client.

-In this case we first check if the token is available in `GITHUB_TOKEN` and if not we read what is available in the the parsed configuration.
+In this case we first check if the token is available in `GITHUB_TOKEN` and if not we read what is available in the parsed configuration.

 [cq-provider-github/tree/tutorial-step-2](https://github.com/cloudquery/cq-provider-github/tree/tutorial-step-2)